 In addition to complying with environmental laws and regulations, we are required to obtain government permits to operate our facilities, including all of our landfills.
 There is no guarantee that we will be able to obtain the requisite permits and, even if we could, that any permit (and any existing permits we currently hold) will be renewed or modified as needed to fit our business needs.
 Localities where we operate generally seek to regulate some or all landfill and transfer station operations, including siting and expansion of operations.
 The laws adopted by municipalities in which our landfills and transfer stations are located may limit or prohibit the expansion of a landfill or transfer station, as well as the amount of solid waste that we can accept at the landfill or transfer station on a daily, quarterly or annual basis, and any effort to acquire or expand landfills and transfer stations, which typically involves a significant amount of time and expense.
-We may not be successful in obtaining new landfill or transfer station sites or expanding the permitted capacity of any of our current landfills and transfer stations.
-If we are unable to develop additional disposal and transfer station capacity, our ability to achieve economies from the internalization of our waste stream will be limited.
+We may not be successful in obtaining new landfill or transfer station capacity, our ability to achieve economies from the internalization of our waste stream will be limited.
 If we fail to receive new landfill permits or renew existing permits, we may incur landfill asset impairment and other charges associated with accelerated closure.